davesweb/dashboard/docs/translations.md

 ];
 ```

-The `TranslatesModelAttributes` interface has a single method named `translate`.
-This method should return the
+The `TranslatesModelAttributes` interface has two methods; `translate` and `searchTranslatableField`.

+### translate

-translation of the requested attribute on the given model in the requested locale.
-The attribute can also be a
+This method should return the  translation of the requested attribute on the given model in the requested locale.
+The
-`\Closure`, and in that case the method should call the closure with the `$model` as the first argument and the
+attribute can also be a `\Closure`, and in that case the method should call the closure with the `$model` as the first
-`$locale` as the second argument like this: `call_user_func($attribute, $model, $locale)`.
+argument and the `$locale` as the second argument like this: `call_user_func($attribute, $model, $locale)`.

+### search

+This method should perform a search query on the given field, in the given locale with the given searchQuery.
+The
+search should be performed on the `Builder` object given.
+Once the search is added to the `Builder` object, the
+`Builder` object should be returned.

 ## Available translations